EsfingeFramework/querybuilder/QueryBuilder_Cassandra/README.md

 and `@PartitionKey` annotations of the `com.datastax.driver.mapping.annotations` library, which is used by this framework to do the object mapping.

-* In the files contained in the `META-INF` folder you need to include the full path to your implementation of the specific interface, for example in the `net.sf.esfinge.querybuilder.cassandra.CassandraSessionProvider`, supposing you named the implementation as `MySessionProvider` in the package `org.example` you will include the path `org.example.MySessionProvider`.
+* In the files contained in the `META-INF/services` folder you need to include the full path to your implementation of the specific interface, for example in the `net.sf.esfinge.querybuilder.cassandra.CassandraSessionProvider`, supposing you named the implementation as `MySessionProvider` in the package `org.example` you will include the path `org.example.MySessionProvider`.